 People are the main asset of any community.
 As a community of students, faculty, administration, staff and alumni, we define ourselves through a key set of values and objectives: promoting businesses that enhance progress and well-being, supporting diversity and global understanding, encouraging sustainable development and preserving natural resources.

+IE University has 30 international offices across de globe.
+Each office serves as a point of contact with the local IE community whether it is with candidates, students, alumni, parents, institutions, or companies.
 Covering all continents, IE’s offices organize events and activities to keep the community engaged and connected.
 Even in times of Covid, following the rules and restrictions that each country or city has in place, some offices have managed to offer students and alumni a space to share and stay connected.

 Last November, students from the Executive Master in Digital Transformation & Innovation Leadership (EDTX) got together in South Africa during their residential week.
 They met in our office space in Johannesburg, where they attended online classes together.